ihsanstack/ihsanstack/README.md

 <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/9d0fd0c4-5c7f-4122-b884-64a1e1685d2d" width="200" align="right">

-- 🎓 SE student at UOH
+- 🎓 AI student at UOH
-- 💻 Passionate about writing coding and programming.
+- 💻 Passionate about writing, coding, and programming.
 - 🧠 Constantly seeking growth and improvement.
-- 📚 Believer in the power of god and smart work.
+- 📚 Believer in the power of god and innovative work.

 ---